 - → NO FLASH PHOTOGRAPHY may be used during the Sabbath Service.
-No photography equipment will be permitted on the bima during the Sabbath Service. - → Photographs may be taken on Saturday morning beginning at 9:00 a.m. and are to be concluded by 10:05 a.m., with all equipment cleared away.
-Be sure to notify all people you wish to include in these photos.
-The Rabbi and Cantor will be available at 10:00 a.m.
-If other arrangements need to be made, please call the Temple office. - → Video cameras on tripods are allowed and the videographer may set up the equipment on either side at the back of the Sanctuary.
-THE AISLES CAN NOT BE BLOCKED!
+No photography equipment will be permitted on the bima during the Sabbath Service. - → Video cameras on tripods are allowed and the videographer may set up the equipment on either side at the back of the Sanctuary.
+THE AISLES CANNOT BE BLOCKED!
+Remember, all services are streamed.
+If you would like a copy of the recording please contact the office.